ohir/oconf-std/README.md

         % define some macro, hint or template

-    Nonetheless, line pragmas are just a comment lines and any meaning of them (their content) is external to this specification.
+    Nonetheless, line pragmas from the format PoV are just a comments and any meaning of them (their content) is external to this specification.

-  ITEM modifiers:
+  NAME ITEM modifiers:

-    If the starting character is from the described below set it MAY affect the ITEM given further in the line:

-        ' NameStart.
-Name starts at the next position.
-Eg with a space.
-          ' mod SHOULD be implemented.

-    Below three modifiers are just RECOMMENDED, as external to the line format specification.
-(Put here as a reminder.)
+    If a NAME starts with a character that is not an ascii letter or digit this and a following character MAY be used in MDC context to convey more information.
+It can be interpreted and impose usage rules.
+SUGGESTED meanings for some NAME modifiers are:

-        = ReadOnly ITEM.
+        == ReadOnly ITEM.
 Even app may not modify it.
-        > SetOnce.
+        => SetOnce.
 Further overwrite from the config is prohibited.
-        < MustBeSet.
+        =< MustBeSet.
 Human should overwrite default or at least ack it.
+        =?
+Default ITEM, that can be modified by other includes.

   Output indentation rules.

-    This section normalizes machine output of the OConf format.
+    This section normalizes machine output of the OCONF format.
-    An implementation that does write OConf files meant for human editing MUST abide to it.
+    An implementation that does write OCONF files meant for human editing MUST abide to it.

     Lengths and positions are measured in terminal units (cells), not